redvelociraptor/gettingsmarter/talk_references.md

  * [Splunk Blog: Data Dictionary](https://www.splunk.com/en_us/blog/learn/data-dictionary.html)
  * [LAME Creations: Splunk Using a Custom Dashboard and KVs to Create a Data Dictionary](https://www.youtube.com/watch?v=HVNMgCqSGnI)
-    (This channel also has a good series on bridging the gap from Splunk Search training to real-world use for Security Analysts, could be helpful for end users as well.)
+    (This channel also has a good series on bridging the gap from Splunk Search training to real-world use for Security Analysts, could be helpful for end users as well.
+The channel owner won "The Guide" Splunkie Award.)

 [![CC BY-NC-ND 4.0][cc-by-nc-nd-image]][cc-by-nc-nd]